-The morning session entitled Inequality and Discrimination: The development impacts and ways to reverse the tide focused on ways to strengthen the SDGs and examined policy initiatives.
-The panel included Ms. Rebecca Kadaga, Speaker of Uganda's Parliament, Senator Farooq Hamid Naek from Pakistan, H.E.
-Mr. Juan Carlos Mendoza-García, Permanent Representative of Costa Rica to the United Nations, Dr. Anne Marie Goetz, Clinical Professor at the Center for Global Affairs and Chief Adviser on Peace and Security, UN Women, and Professor Sakiko Fukuda-Parr, New School, and Vice-Chair of the UN Committee on Development Policy.
-This session was moderated by Ms. Nermeen Shaikh, broadcast journalist at Democracy Now!
+5. The morning session, on the theme "Inequality and discrimination: the development impacts, and ways to reverse the tide", focused on ways to strengthen the sustainable development goals and examined policy initiatives.
+The panel included Rebecca Kadaga, Speaker of Uganda's Parliament, Farooq Hamid Naek,

-Preceding the afternoon session Monitoring and Accountability for the SDGs: Empowering people and institutions Ms. Corinne Woods, Director of the UN Millennium Campaign presented "The My World platform: A dynamic tool for MPs-constituents interaction."
-Immediately following her presentation, Ms. Woods joined a panel which included Ms. Dionysia Theodora Avgerinopoulou, Member of Greece's Parliament and President of the IPU Standing Committee on United Nations Affairs, H.E.
-Ms. María Cristina Perceval, Permanent Representative of Argentina to the United Nations, and Ms. Claire Melamed, Director of the Growth, Poverty and Inequality Programme at the Overseas Development Institute (ODI) and Head of Secretariat of the Secretary-General's Independent Expert Group on the "Data Revolution for Sustainable Development."
-Ms. Nermeen Shaikh, broadcast journalist, moderated the session.
+Senator from Pakistan, Juan Carlos Mendoza-García, Permanent Representative of Costa Rica to the United Nations, Anne Marie Goetz, Clinical Professor at the Center for Global Affairs and Chief Adviser on Peace and Security, UN-Women, and Sakiko Fukuda-Parr, New School, and Vice-Chair of the Committee for Development Policy.
+This session was moderated by Nermeen Shaikh, broadcast journalist at Democracy Now!

-Closing the Hearing was a session entitled The way forward, which set forth the next steps in the negotiations on the SDGs and the ways in which parliaments can engage in the process.
-Mr. Saber Chowdhury, President of the Inter-Parliamentary Union, Mr. Ranko Krivokapić, Speaker of Montenegro's Parliament, and Mr. Thomas Gass, UN Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs, DESA, addressed the audience, with Mr. Martin Chungong, Secretary General of the Inter-Parliamentary Union, moderating the session.
+- 6. Preceding the afternoon session, on the theme "Monitoring and accountability for the sustainable development goals: empowering people and institutions", Corinne Woods, Director of the United Nations Millennium Campaign, presented "The My World platform: a dynamic tool for Members of Parliament-constituents interaction".
+Immediately following her presentation, Ms. Woods joined a panel which included Dionysia Theodora Avgerinopoulou, Member of Greece's Parliament and President of the IPU Standing Committee on United Nations Affairs, María Cristina Perceval, Permanent Representative of Argentina to the United Nations, and Claire Melamed, Director of the Growth, Poverty and Inequality Programme at the Overseas Development Institute and Head of the secretariat of the Independent Expert Advisory Group on the Data Revolution for Sustainable Development.
+Nermeen Shaikh, broadcast journalist at Democracy Now!, moderated the session. - 7.
+Closing the hearing was a session on the theme "The way forward", which laid out the next steps in the negotiations towards the sustainable development goals and the ways in which parliaments can engage in the process.
+Saber Chowdhury, President of the Inter-Parliamentary Union, Ranko Krivokapić, Speaker of Montenegro's Parliament, and Thomas Gass, Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs, Department of Economic and Social Affairs, addressed the audience; Martin Chungong, Secretary-General of the Inter-Parliamentary Union, moderated the session.